radiobillm/DakotaSim/Panel-Controls.md

 I ordered the SimWales Key Switch from caspajack on eBay.
 The spring mechanism is well-designed, and the build quality is excellent.

 One challenge was the table height meant moving the switch a little lower than in real life, even after cutting off the top of the assembly.
 The switch was disabled and the faceplate removed.
 When reassembling I first aligned the key position and then the pin so it hits the spring on start.

+## Bezels

+Simple bezels are printed for the yoke, manifold, and tach gauge, carb heat and togo switch openings.
+I may build a bezel for the JPI Engine monitor.